LaunchCodeEducation/liftoff/docs/_sources/modules/intro/setup.rst.txt

 Create a free `Trello <https://trello.com/>`_ account.
 Trello is a project management tool.
 You will use it to document and organize tasks while working on your project.

 After creating your account, create a new board for your project.
 A single board typically contains all of the information and tasks for a specific project.
+On your new board, create 3 lists.
+From left to right, name these:

+- Next
+- In Progress
+- Done

 Git Refresher
 -------------